duhyundev/TIL/README.md

   > temp array should update fixed size of data.
 DO NOT stack this array ! i think it is so horrible as the memory is not efficieny. (i use the shift, push for maintaining 2 elements of temp array.

 ---
+### 190609 (SUN)
+- SUNDAY is be need to be rest on home. but... we need to prepare assements or other something.
+- student experience preparation

+- Terminal config
+  > understanding concept of Shell
+  > .bash_profile vs .bashrc
+  > be curious about OS, process unit ...
+  > be going to search about bash shell
+  > git-prompt custom theme adjustify by vim in terminal

+- article
+  > countering the Negative image of Women in computing
+  > keep going to read this article